Marine operations course

 The course introduces you to aspects and implications of scour and seabed instability when positioning and jacking at a site.
 An understanding of the seabed, the ambient environment as well as the interaction with the rig provides valuable knowledge enabling you to make better and safe decisions.

 The course is divided into two parts:

-Part 1 focuses on jack-up and dynamic positioning (DP) addressing the critical phases from soft pinning to positioning and set down, the effects of weight on stability and trim combined as well as operational scenarios encompassing raising and lowering of legs, pre-loading and risk for punch-through.
+Part 1 focuses on jack-up and dynamic positioning (DP) addressing the critical phases from soft pinning to positioning and set down, the effects of weight on stability and trim combined as well as operational scenarios encompassing raising and lowering of legs, pre-loading and risk of punch-through.
 Related hands-on exercises take place in a virtual environment with simulators that model the physical leg and seabed interaction correctly.

-- DP console
+- DP Console